Skip to Main Content

 When Australia was originally “discovered” by Captain Cook, Britain had two modes for dealing with the legal system in new territories.
 If land was taken “by conquest”, then there was assumed to be civilization there, and the legislature currently in place in the land would be recognized and assimilated by the new British rulers.
 If the territory was taken “by peaceful settlement”, then it was assumed that there was no valid civilization there and all British laws would exist in that territory as the birthright of the British settlers.
 Clearly, the continent was inhabited by the Indigenous Australians already, and clearly the British settlers imposed their law, leading to a complex legal debate that still rages today.
 (Source: Reconcilliation Australia)

-Whilst the Indigenous Australians did not have a formalized judiciary as we might understand it in Western terms, they did have a rich social culture in place which allowed for detection and punishment of wrongdoings which was completely ignored by the settlers.
+Whilst the Indigenous Australians did not have a formalised judiciary as we might understand it in Western terms, they did have a rich social culture in place which allowed for detection and punishment of wrongdoings which was completely ignored by the settlers.
 They also had the “rights” to the land in which they dwelt under British custom.
 Therefore the key (legal) points of contention have been 1) the prosecution of Indigenous Australians under the settlers legal system, and 2) the right of these people to their land.

 It is worth pointing to both the vast body of case law dealing with land rights and title which exists in Australia, and also to the many papers by various governmental departments investigating this issue.
 The Australian Law Reform Commission have published many reports on this subject, which are shelved in series with their other reports at GD1.J.38 (NB all reports are listed individually on the catalogue).
 The law reform commissions of the various states have also published a great deal of literature on this subject.